If you’ve been a Windows user for any length of time you probably know that there are times when it helps to boot Windows into Safe Mode.

-As you can see, it takes a few extra steps to boot Windows 10 (and Windows 8 for that matter) into Safe Mode.
+As you can see, it takes a few extra steps to boot Windows 10 or Windows 11 into Safe Mode.
 But that being said, there are times when we need to do it anyway.

-Bonus tip #1: Although the F8 key is disabled by default for booting into Safe Mode in Windows 10, you can actually enable it.
+Bonus tip: Although the F8 key is disabled by default for booting into Safe Mode in Windows 10 and Windows 11, you can easily enable it.
 This post explains how.